openfaas/docs/docs/openfaas-pro/kafka-events.md

 # Trigger functions from Kafka

-OpenFaaS PRO offers an additional component that can be used to invoke functions from Kafka topics.
+Trigger function invocations from messages received on Kafka topics.

+> Note: This functionality is part of [OpenFaaS Pro](https://openfaas.com/support/).

 ## Installation